profcommie/profcommie.github.io/README.md

 # profcommie.github.io
-Repository to try to create a github page for Star Trek Adventures Starship Sheet
+Repository to create a github page for Star Trek Adventures Starship Sheet